posted on October 31, 2018 by Al Bell

 - Muscle growth – the process of tearing down to build goes true when it comes to physical fitness workouts.
 Getting the proper rest encourages the development of muscles and the metabolism of fat.

-Of course, this is not a complete list of benefits so please leave more in the comments.
-I hope you enjoyed the read.
+Of course, this is not a complete list of benefits so please leave those I have left out in the comments section.
 For more encouraging posts on life and fitness check out this post!